Posted June 2025

-In March, the not seasonally adjusted unemployment rate decreased from 5.4% to 4.6% and total nonfarm employment decreased by 1.1% over-the-year.
+In May, the not seasonally adjusted unemployment rate increased from 4.0% to 4.4% and total nonfarm employment in the Kennewick-Pasco-Richland Metropolitan Statistical Area increased by 1.7% over-the-year.

 Summary